Bryaro/pp4/README.md

 This issue has been resolved, and the project is now back on track with a restored commit history.
 Please refer to the Git commit log for the updated status of the project.

 ---
+### Known Bugs

+#### Text Status on Profile on Email Change After Verified New Email

+- **Description**: Users receive a verification email upon updating their email address.
+Despite efforts to automate notification updates post-verification inside profiles page, users still see a message on their profile.

+- **Impact**: This may lead to confusion among users who have completed the email verification process but continue to see the notification.

+- **Current Workaround**: A messages that just reminds the user, *"Make sure to verify your email if you have updated it.
+Check your inbox for the verification email"*.
+Users can ignore the profile notification once they have verified their new email address.
+But the system correctly updates their email.
+- **Note**: The bug doesnt affect the functionality, so the system correctly updates the user's email, ensuring that users continue to receive emails and reservation confirmations at their new email address.
+Essentially, the email verification process functions as intended.

+- **Status**: Currently under investigation to refine the email update and verification process for future implementation.
+The main focus was to include at least one fully functional CRUD operation within my project, and I have now successfully integrated two complete CRUD functionalities.

+---

 ## Credits